-TABLE 4.2: EXPOSURE ANALYSIS - WASHINGTON ARCHIBALD SECONDARY SCHOOL
+TABLE 4.2: EXPOSURE ANALYSIS - CAYON HIGH SCHOOL

-HAZARD COMMENTS FREQUE NCY WARNING TIME SEVERITY DEGREE O F EXPOSURE RANKING SCORE RANKING SCORE RANKING SCORE RANKING SCORE Hurricanes and Tropical Storms/Wind The school is located in the moderate wind hazard zone.
-Likely 2 More than 24 hours warning 0 Catastrophic 3 MODERATE 1.67 Flooding/inland erosion (from hurricanes, storms or extreme rainfall events) The school is located outside of the high-risk flood hazard zone in Basseterre, however may still experience some localized flooding during heavy rainfall.
+HAZARD COMMENTS FREQUE ENCY WARNIN G TIME SEVERITY DEGREE OI F EXPOSURE RANKING SCORE RANKING SCORE RANKING SCORE RANKING SCORE Hurricanes and Tropical Storms/Wind The school is located in the high wind hazard zone.
+Highly Likely 3 More than 24 hours warning 0 Catastrophic 3 HIGH 2.00 Flooding/inland erosion (from hurricanes, storms or extreme rainfall events) The school not considered to be within a flood risk zone.
+However it may experience localized flooding during a heavy rainfall event.
 Likely 2 6-12 hrs 2 Limited 1 MODERATE 1.67 Drought St. Kitts and Nevis has been impacted by drought and this is expected to be exacerbated by climate change.
-Likely 2 More than 24 hours warning 0 Limited 1 MODERATE 1.00 Storm Surge The school is located relatively near to the coast, though it is not likely that the school will be impacted by storm surge.
-Unlikely 0 - - - NOT EXPOSED 0.00 Landslide The school is not exposed to landslide hazard.
-Unlikely 0 - - - - NOT EXPOSED 0.00 Earthquake St Kitts as well as Nevis is prone to earthquakes.
-Likely 2 Minimal (or no warning) 3 Catastrophic 3 HIGH 2.67 Volcano The school is located within the moderate volcanic hazard zone.
-Possible 1 Minimal (or no warning) 3 Limited 1 MODERATE 1.67 Tsunamis The school is located within the tsunami evacuation zone.
-Possible 1 Minimal (or no warning) 3 Catastrophic 3 НІСН 2.33
+Likely 2 More than 24 hours warning 0 Limited 1 MODERATE 1.00 Storm Surge Cayon High is located relatively near to the coast but is not considered at risk for storm surge.
+Unlikely 0 - - - NOT EXPOSED 0.00 Landslide This school is not exposed to the landslide hazard.
+Unlikely 0 - - - - NOT EXPOSED 0.00 Earthquake St Kitts and Nevis are prone to earthquakes.
+Likely 2 Minimal (or no warning) 3 Catastrophic 3 нівн 2.67 Volcano The school is located in the moderate volcanic hazard zone.
+Possible 1 Minimal (or no warning) 3 Limited 1 MODERATE 1.67 Tsunamis Cayon High is located relatively near to the coast but is not considered at risk for tsunamis.
+Unlikely 0 - - - - - - OVERALL I EXPOSUE REINDEX 9.01